-If this first one, doesn't prove that the head gasket is BAD, then go on to the other one.
+If this first one, doesn't prove that the head gasket is bad, then go on to the other one.

-OK, I'll stop talking and we'll get this show on the road... this is what you need to do:
+OK, I'll stop talking and we'll get this show on the road, this is what you need to do:

 Pull the engine oil dipstick out of the engine.

-Now, visually check the color of the oil and its viscosity (that's on the dipstick).
+Visually check the color of the oil and its viscosity (that's on the dipstick).

 Take a look at the following interpretations to find out which one best fits what you have observed of the color of the oil:

 If you're wondering why the oil looks like this?
 The biggest and most common reason is that the engine severely overheated or was overheating (even slightly) over the course of several weeks and:

 1.)
 The cylinder head (since it's made of aluminum) warped which caused the head gasket to burn.